RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 ## Start with Ubuntu Pre-configured Image from Ubuntu

-1) Download a complete pre-configured image (Ubuntu 20.04.5, RPi 4, 64 bit) onto the SD Card from https://cdimage.ubuntu.com/releases/20.04/release/.
-Choose the latest server version available (ubuntu-20.04.5-preinstalled-server-arm64+rasp.img.xz).
+1) Download a complete pre-configured image (Ubuntu 22.04.3, RPi 4, 64 bit) onto the SD Card from https://ubuntu.com/download/raspberry-pi.
+Choose the latest server version available (ubuntu-22.04.3-preinstalled-server-arm64+rasp.img.xz).

-2) Unpack image and change into the directory (unxz file, then tar xf)

-3) Install image on SD card, can use [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) and install the "custom" .img file that was downloaded (in order to utilize the 64 bit version).
+2) Install image on SD card, can use [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) and install the "custom" .img file that was downloaded (in order to utilize the 64 bit version).

 > Note: 4GB SD Card is too small, please consider a larger size card.

 ## Installation of RIAPS Base Configuration on Pre-configured RPi

 1) With the SD Card installed in the RPi, log into using ssh with user account being 'ubuntu'.
+You will be asked to create a new password and will need to ssh again into the device.
 ```
 Username:  ubuntu
 Password:  ubuntu
-Kernel:    5.4.0-1069-raspi
+Kernel:    5.15.0-xxxx-raspi
 ```

-You will be asked to create a new password and will need ssh again into the device.

 2) Download and compress the [riaps-node-creation folder](https://github.com/RIAPS/riaps-integration/tree/master/riaps-node-creation) and transfer it to the RPi.